makersacademy/takeaway-challenge/README.md

 * Struggling to write a test to check stdout after calling `basket` - this has brought my coverage down to 90%
 * I wasn't following the correct resources to set-up Sinatra so I lost a lot of time trying to run the bundles
 * I was able to run Sinatra server by following the set-up process [here](https://www.twilio.com/docs/usage/tutorials/how-to-set-up-your-ruby-and-sinatra-development-environment)
+* I think I added a lot of unecessary set-up steps due to my lack of understanding of the use of each of these systems
 * I still need to get my head around how to fit this into a standard Ruby code in order to create the `checkout` method

 ## How to Use